flan02/hugging-face-agents-course/README.md

 [tools-gallery](https://huggingface.co/spaces/davidberenstein1957/smolagents-and-tools)

-## smolagents also allows importing tools from the hundreds of MCP servers available on:
+## Smolagents also allows importing tools from the hundreds of MCP servers available on

 ### Glama

 Open-Source MCP servers
 Production-ready and experimental MCP servers that extend AI capabilities through file access, database connections, API integrations, and other contextual services